-show the results for Case 1 (left) and Case 3 (right) in Figure 13.
+The theoretical loci for f1 and f2 depend on the mix of impactors assumed.
+Jenkins & Tripp (2001) discuss three extremes: case 1 where all the impactors are neutral hydrogen, case 2 where all the hydrogen is molecular, and case 3 where all the hydrogen is ionized.
+They find case 2 and case 1 to yield very similar loci in the (f1, f2)-plane.
+Using their code (kindly provided by E. B. Jenkins [2006], private communication) we show the results for case 1 (left) and case 3 (right) in Figure 13.
 The crosshairs mark the (f1, f2) point and the figure ranges over the ± 0.04 error limits.
-Crosses mark the density at intervals of 0.1 dex.
-The log of the pressure, in units of $\log(n_h T) = \log(P/k)$, is printed for every density point along the loci of points for each constant temperature.
+Plus signs mark the density at intervals of 0.1 dex.
+The logarithm of the pressure, in units of log (n_hT) = log (P/k), is printed for every density point along the loci of points for each constant temperature.